maidsafe/temp_safe_network/README.md

 ## License

-This SAFE Network library is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) https://www.gnu.org/licenses/gpl-3.0.en.html).
+This Safe Network library is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) https://www.gnu.org/licenses/gpl-3.0.en.html).

 ### Linking exception

-safe_vault is licensed under GPLv3 with linking exception.
+sn_node is licensed under GPLv3 with linking exception.
 This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, if you modify safe_vault, you must distribute the source to your modified version under the terms of the GPLv3.
+However, if you modify sn_node, you must distribute the source to your modified version under the terms of the GPLv3.

 See [the LICENSE file](LICENSE) for more details.